Play this article via Text To Speech

 ACoS – Advertising Cost of Sale

 Sometimes, ACOS (it’s easier to type in all upper case).
 Also sometimes referred to as TACOS or Total Advertising Cost of Sale.
 ACoS is related to Amazon sponsored product ads and its metrics of how well your products are performing relative to their cost.
-In general, ACoS is the percentage of attributed sales spent on advertising.
+In general, percentage of attributed sales spend on advertising is ACoS.
 For more insights on ACoS check blog posts on Optimizing Amazon PPC and How to Structure Amazon PPC Campaigns.

 ACS – Amazon Creative Services